About the Bursary Award

 If you're a new producer Stage One can provide financial and practical assistance to help get your first productions up and running, and to support your overall development as a commercial theatre producer.
 We understand that mounting your first production can be an intimidating experience, and aim to make the process accessible to passionate and dedicated new producers who otherwise would not have the resources to do so.
 We support producers from all areas of the UK including those embarking on regional tours.

-Bursary applications for 2018 are now closed.
-Applications for the Spring Award will open in February 2019.
+Bursary applications for Spring 2019 are now closed.
+Applicatiosn for the Autumn round open in July.

 The award comprises of 3 parts:

 - Financial Award - Producers granted a bursary will be awarded a sum of up to £15,000 to accelerate their development as a producer.
 Typically the bursary has been awarded for; company set-up, producer’s subsistence, travel and expenses for the duration of the project/s and professional fees (e.g. lawyers, accountants.)

 - Mentoring – An experienced producer or general manager will be appointed by the Bursary Panel as a mentor for the duration of the bursary.
 The mentor will be available for reasonable consultation, tracking progress, approve all costs and expenses claimed and report back to the panel at the end of the bursary.